lerpz-com/.github/profile/README.md

   <img src="Lerpz@128x128.png" />
 </p>

 ## 🙋‍♂️ Introduction

 This orginization is a experimental platform used for most of my sideprojects.
-Lerpz is a name that i use for my sideprojects and is not a real business.
+Lerpz is a name that i use for these projects and is not a real business.

 Everything in this orginization (should) use the [lerpz.com](https://lerpz.com/) domain.